inkarkat/vim-ModelineCommands/README.md

 strict with your regular expression.
 The default validator tries to match the command with a single regular expression:

-Its default just allows simple :let and :echomsg of numbers and strings.
+The default pattern just allows simple :let variable assignments and :echomsg of literal numbers and strings.
+Note that depending on your plugins and configuration, even that simple setting of variables can lead to vulnerabilities!

+### DIGEST VALIDATION
+This is used if the modeline command has a :{digest} appended.

 Both the modeline command and the digest are passed to this validator.
 The validator should re-generate the digest from the passed command and a secret, and compare that with the passed digest.
+At least that's what the default digest validator is doing, with a SHA-256 hash.

 The format of the digest depends on the digest function, typically it is a hexadecimal string.
 Vim's sha256() function returns a 64-digit hex number.
 The default digest validator accepts shorter digests, so you can truncate the long number in the modeline.
-How short (and therefore how insecure) the digest can be can be configured in the digest pattern.
+How short (and therefore how insecure) the digest may be can be configured in the digest pattern.

     let g:ModelineCommands_DigestPattern = '\x\{8,64}'